marckiarck/Generic-Classes/README.md

 <a name="GenericClassesModule-SR"></a>
 #### Singleton Register
 This system allows to create a **singleton** of every Unreal class (classes that **inherits form UObject**).
 The user has to implement nothing to make his own classes become singletons.
+> [!WARNING]
-Even so I mut make a **disclaimer**: the singletons obtainer this way ensures that the user gets the same instance of an object always the classes are accessed by the Singleton Register system, but **the user can create other instances** of that classes and is up to the user whether this should be done or not.
+> **Disclaimer**: the singletons obtainer this way ensures that the user gets the same instance of an object always the classes are accessed by the Singleton Register system, but **the user can create other instances** of that classes and is up to the user whether this should be done or not.

 The singleton instances can be accesed throught **Blueprint:**